marckassay/marckassay.github.io/_posts/2019-03-16-ionic-angular-on-appium.markdown

     Provided is a set of interfaces to discover and manipulate DOM elements in web documents and to control the behavior of a user agent.
 It is primarily intended to allow web authors to write tests that automate a user agent from a separate controlling process, but may also be used in such a way as to allow in-browser scripts to control a — possibly separate — browser." - https://www.w3.org/TR/webdriver/

-  * Selenium-WebDriver (aka 'WebDriver' in the realm of Selenium) - "If you want to: create robust, browser-based regression automation suites and tests; scale and distribute scripts across many environments Then you want to use Selenium WebDriver; a collection of language specific bindings to drive a browser -- the way it is meant to be driven." - https://www.seleniumhq.org/
+  * "Selenium WebDriver" (aka 'WebDriver' or 'Selenium 2'. in the realm of Selenium.
+Not to be confused with 'selenium-webdriver' which is it's node.js implementation)[ref](https://www.seleniumhq.org/projects/webdriver/) - "If you want to: create robust, browser-based regression automation suites and tests; scale and distribute scripts across many environments Then you want to use Selenium WebDriver; a collection of language specific bindings to drive a browser -- the way it is meant to be driven." - https://www.seleniumhq.org/ - https://github.com/SeleniumHQ/selenium/

-  * WebDriverJS - "WebDriverJs is the Official javascript implementation of selenium.
+  * selenium-webdriver (JS) (aka 'WebDriverJS'. nodejs module name: 'selenium-webdriver') - "WebDriverJs is the Official javascript implementation of selenium.
 It uses the Selenium's Json-wire-protocol to interact with browser as selenium java does.
 It is written by selenium guys.
 Other tools like protractor depends on WebdriverJs to interact with browser.
-Webdriverjs is packaged as 'selenium-webdriver' under npm package which runs on nodejs." - http://www.webdriverjs.com
+Webdriverjs is packaged as 'selenium-webdriver' under npm package which runs on nodejs." - http://www.webdriverjs.com - https://github.com/SeleniumHQ/selenium/tree/master/javascript/node/selenium-webdriver - https://seleniumhq.github.io/selenium/docs/api/javascript/

+  * selenium-webdriver (Ruby) (its ruby gem name is: 'selenium-webdriver')- "WebDriver is a tool for writing automated tests of websites.
+It aims to mimic the behaviour of a real user, and as such interacts with the HTML of the application." - rubygems.org/gems/selenium-webdriver

   * WebdriverIO - "WebdriverIO is a test automation framework that allows you to run tests based on the Webdriver protocol and Appium automation technology.
-It provides support for your favorite BDD/TDD test framework and will run your tests locally or in the cloud using Sauce Labs, BrowserStack or TestingBot." - https://github.com/webdriverio/webdriverio
+It provides support for your favorite BDD/TDD test framework and will run your tests locally or in the cloud using Sauce Labs, BrowserStack or TestingBot." + "This binding is the most non-opinionated you will find as it just represents the WebDriver specification and doesn't come with any extra or higher level abstraction.
+It is lightweight and comes with support for the WebDriver specification and Appiums Mobile JSONWire Protocol." - https://github.com/webdriverio/webdriverio + https://github.com/webdriverio/webdriverio/tree/master/packages/webdriver

   * Chromedriver - "WebDriver is an open source tool for automated testing of webapps across many browsers.
 It provides capabilities for navigating to web pages, user input, JavaScript execution, and more.
 ChromeDriver is a standalone server which implements WebDriver's wire protocol for Chromium.
 We are in the process of implementing and moving to the W3C standard.
 ChromeDriver is available for Chrome on Android and Chrome on Desktop (Mac, Linux, Windows and ChromeOS)." - http://chromedriver.chromium.org/

   * Protractor - "Protractor is an end-to-end test framework for Angular and AngularJS applications.
 Protractor runs tests against your application running in a real browser, interacting with it as a user would.", "Protractor is built on top of WebDriverJS, which uses native events and browser-specific drivers to interact with your application as a user would" - https://www.protractortest.org

-  * Webview (Android) - "In most cases, we recommend using a standard web browser, like Chrome, to deliver content to the user.
-To learn more about web browsers, read the guide on invoking a browser with an intent.

-    WebView objects allow you to display web content as part of your activity layout, but lack some of the features of fully-developed browsers.
-A WebView is useful when you need increased control over the UI and advanced configuration options that will allow you to embed web pages in a specially-designed environment for your app." - <https://developer.android.com/reference/android/webkit/WebView>

-  * WKWebView (iOS) - "An object that displays interactive web content, such as for an in-app browser.", "Starting in iOS 8.0 and OS X 10.10, use WKWebView to add web content to your app.
-Do not use UIWebView or WebView." - <https://developer.apple.com/documentation/webkit/wkwebview>

   * Jasmine - "Jasmine is a behavior-driven development framework for testing JavaScript code.
 It does not depend on any other JavaScript frameworks.
 It does not require a DOM.
 And it has a clean, obvious syntax so that you can easily write tests." - https://jasmine.github.io/